wesleywerner/eureka-docs/source/introduction.rst

 Introduction
 ============

 Eureka is a map editor for the classic DOOM games, and a few related games such as Heretic and Hexen.
-It supports Linux, Windows and OS X. Eureka was created by Andrew Apted and ives at http://eureka-editor.sourceforge.net
+It supports Linux, Windows and OS X. Eureka was created by Andrew Apted and lives at http://eureka-editor.sourceforge.net

 This manual was written by Wesley Werner.
 If you find a mistake in this manual `please report it here <https://github.com/wesleywerner/eureka-docs/issues>`_.
 If you want to contribute, `fork the repo <https://github.com/wesleywerner/eureka-docs>`_ and send a pull request.